Italy's premier sets conditions to remain in office

-ROME (AP) — Italian Premier Mario Draghi said Wednesday the spontaneous shows of popular support for his government were “unprecedented and impossible to ignore,” as he weighed appeals to rescind his resignation, offered after a coalition partner triggered a government crisis.
+ROME (AP) — Italian Premier Mario Draghi said spontaneous displays of support for his government were “unprecedented and impossible to ignore” as he weighed Wednesday whether to rescind his resignation offer.

-Draghi laid out priorities for Parliament to consider in rebuilding “from the top” the majority needed for the government to work efficiently, suggesting he was willing to stay on if they were embraced.
-Draghi directly challenged the 5-Star Movement to decide if they were on board or not, after the populists withheld support for the government in a confidence vote last week.
+Draghi challenged the partner parties in his governing coalition to come back together after a key party withheld its support, triggering his offer to step down last week.
+He suggested he would continue to lead if the coalition members recommitted to a pact of unity that created his government a year ago.

 “Are you ready?
 Are you ready to rebuild this pact?
 Are you ready?”
-Draghi thundered at the end of his speech to the Senate.
-“You don't have to give the response to me.
+Draghi thundered at the end of a speech to Italy's Senate.
+“You don’t have to give the response to me.
 You have to give it to all Italians.”

+In recent days, political leaders, mayors, doctors’ associations and ordinary citizens have urged Draghi to stay in office as Italy copes with soaring inflation and energy prices, Russia’s war in Ukraine and implementing a plan to use some 200 billion euros in European Union pandemic recovery funds.

-Draghi offered to resign last week after 5-Star senators boycotted a confidence vote.
-The trigger was their opposition to a trash incinerator for Rome contained in a bill, but their beef with Draghi’s government went well beyond that.
+Draghi offered to resign after senators from the 5-Star Movement, the biggest vote-getter in Italy's 2018 national election, boycotted a confidence vote on a bill to deal with the economic crisis.
+They opposed a bill that included funding a trash incinerator for Rome, but their beef with the premier went well beyond that, including the government’s military support for Ukraine in its war with Russia.

-Draghi had long insisted he would never head a second government or one without the 5-Stars, and said flatly last week that he wouldn’t govern by ultimatum.
+Draghi, who was drafted to head the government last year, had long insisted he would never head a second government or one without the 5-Stars.
+He said flatly last week that he wouldn’t govern by ultimatum, a reference to 5-Star demands.

-Draghi told the Senate that he was personally moved by the spontaneous shows of support, citing in particular the petitions by Italian mayors and medical personnel, the “heroes of the pandemic.”
+He told the Senate he was personally moved by the spontaneous shows of support, citing in particular the petitions by Italian mayors and medical personnel, the “heroes of the pandemic.”

-Despite Draghi's suggestion that he was open to remaining, there was no clarity on how the day would play out: After Draghi's speech, lawmakers will have the chance to reply and Draghi the chance to respond.
-There may be some sort of vote later in the day.
+The 5-Stars have badly fractured over the crisis, and other coalition partners have staked their ground, with the center-right partners vowing they would never govern again with the populist movement.

+After Draghi’s speech, senators offered replies and gave Draghi a chance to respond.
+A vote was possible later in the day with another day of debate scheduled Thursday in the lower chamber of Parliament.

-Watching over the scene from the presidential palace on the Quirinale Hill was President Sergio Mattarella, who ultimately can decide whether to accept Draghi’s resignation if it is offered again, ask him or someone else to try to govern until the spring vote or dissolve Parliament now and trigger early elections as soon as September.
+Watching over the scene was President Sergio Mattarella, who rejected Draghi's offer to resign last week but ultimately can decide whether to accept it if it is offered again, ask him or someone else to try to govern until scheduled spring Parliamentary elections vote or dissolve Parliament now and trigger early elections as soon as September.

 Five-Star leader Giuseppe Conte, who complained his forces had been humiliated and ignored by other coalition parties, delivered a nine-point set of demands for Draghi to embrace, including the 5-Stars’ flagship pledge of a basic income and minimum salary.